railsuser2014/openobject-doc-book-en/source/book/3/3_9/journals.rst

 You can carry out two types of control on Journals in Open ERP – controls over the financial accounts and access controls for groups of users.
-In addition to these controls you can also apply all of the rights management detailed in Chapter 13.
+In addition to these controls you can also apply all of the rights management detailed in :ref:`ch-config`.

 To avoid mistakes while entering accounts data, you can place conditions in the general accounts about who can use a given account.
 To do this, you must list all the accounts or valid account types